-The skin is the body’s largest organ and represents approximately 20% of the body’s weight and it requires about one third of the body’s circulating blood to keep it healthy.
+The skin is the body’s largest organ, so no wonder skin care is so important.
+The represents approximately 20% of the body’s weight and it requires about one third of the body’s circulating blood to keep it healthy.
 It is the interface between the body’s internal structures and the environment serving as a protective coat against mechanical injury.
 It plays a vital role in body temperature regulation, sensory perception, and some immunological responses.
 The skin also plays an important role in elimination and has sometimes been called the third kidney.
 The skin’s main release of toxins is through perspiration and can excrete up to two pounds of waste daily.

 When we look at the structure of the skin we see that it is divided into a number of different layers.

 The first layer is the epidermis which is stratified squamous epithelium.
 The main cells of the epithelium are the keratinocytes, which synthesize the protein keratin.
 The four separate layers of the epidermis are formed by the differing stages of keratin maturation.

 - The Stratum basale is the innermost layer of the epidermis and lies adjacent to the dermis.
 It is comprised mainly of dividing and non-dividing keratinocytes.
 As keratinocytes divide and differentiate they move from this deeper layer upward towards the surface.